AviatrixSystems/Docs/HowTos/controller_ha.rst

   1. Settings -> Maintenance -> Backup & Restore -> Under BACKUP section
   #.
 Select **Cloud Type**
   #.
 Select **Account Name**

-  #. (example: If AWS were selected as the cloud type, specify an **S3 bucket name**)
+(example: If AWS were selected as the cloud type, specify an **S3 bucket name**)

 The first time you enable this feature, the configuration will backed up to your specified location.
 After this, the configuration data is automatically backed up daily at 12am.

-If you want to force an immediate backup (e.g. for a configuration change) you can accomplish this by disable the backup and then re-enabling it again.
+If you want to force an immediate backup (e.g. for a configuration change) you can accomplish this by disabling the backup and then re-enabling it again.
 Note: Only the latest configuration data is stored (no versioning at this time).
 Each time the configuration is backed up, it overwrites the previous one.

 How to restore configuration
 --------------------------------